 Ideally, one would have a simple combinatorial characterization for when $I_{v,w}$ is homogeneous with respect to the standard grading (see \cite[Problem~5.5]{WYII}).
 At present, we do not know how to solve even the presumably simpler problem of determining when the defining (or essential) minors are homogeneous.

 For the purposes of computing multiplicity in general, we would need, as stated in the proof above, a Grobner basis under any term order that picks out a lowest degree term.
 The defining determinants are not a Gr\"{o}bner basis in general for any such term orders we have tried.
-However, as we shall see below, it suffices to solve only a subset of these problems.
+However, as we explain below, it suffices to solve a subset of these problems.

 To see this, let us now recall another well-known trick.
 Let

 These are known as the {\bf left descents} of $w$.
 Similarly let